johnathanhuutri/CTFNote/writeup/2022/Pragyan-CTF-2022/PolyFlow/README.md

                    85 85 85 8a
 ```

 Because the sum will result in 0x1xx so from `0x61*4 = 0x184 + 1 = 0x185`.
-And afterh the sum, if it's equal with `0xdeadbeef` we will go into input function:
+And after the sum, if it's equal with `0xdeadbeef` we will go into input function:

 ![input.png](images/input.png)